queenbiscuit311/SwitchRPCUpdated/README.md

 ### Prerequesites:

 Before building, ensure that `nodejs` and `npm` are installed through your package manager.
-Instructions for the most common distributions are provided below:
+Instructions for Linux, macOS, and Windows are provided below:

    **Linux:**